 Our hunting dogs, too, sense the shift of the breeze and the scent of familiar woolens pulled out of closets, harbingers of good things to come.
 When the shotgun is being oiled and the leather case taken down from gun rack, a seasoned hunting dog knows his time is here.
 The well-worn collar with its familiar bell is a sure sign of good times to come.
 Even the puppies whose only experience has been training with a bird wing in the yard sense that adventure is here.
 Being fitted with his own collar and bell gives a sense of pride and purpose that every bird-dog hunter can see in a promising newcomer.

-On the first day of hunting season, anticipation runs high as master and dogs set out for their fall adventure.
+On the first day of hunting season, anticipation runs high as owner and dogs set out for their fall adventure.
 Finding birds, whether upland game, prairie chickens, or ducks, is the goal.
 But the process of getting there is just as exciting for man and dog, as they set out by truck or boat for a day of hunting.

 Autumn is the best time for taking a dog into the field.
 The days are crisp and the air redolent with the scent of pine and hickory.
 Different climates bring their own special tang, sort of like the difference between a gin and tonic and well-aged bourbon.
 Dogs inhale their own special fragrances, far more nuanced than we humans can detect, and what they scent is far more telling than anything we can imagine.
 So we follow their lead into the brush, along the fence lines or into the sage, relying on their instincts to lead us to the game.

 Hunters have their own systems of calling game, just as birds, ducks, and “meat hunters” do.
 Duck calls bring down the flying migrants; game calls mimic elk, deer, and other wildlife to within range of the hunters’ guns and the dogs’ retrieves.